-The trail continued until we reach POI #8, the Water Powered Flour Mill.
+The trail continued until we reached the point of interest #8, the Water Powered Flour Mill.

-There are three milling wheels in the watermill, and one of them is still operational.
+There are three milling wheels in the watermill, and one is still operational.
 And here is a schema describing its operation.

-Usually, during weekends, when there are a lot of visitors, in a nearby building, you can buy a Druze Pita bread with fillings.
+Usually, during weekends, when there are many visitors, you can buy Druze Pita bread with fillings in a nearby building.

 After the watermill, the trails split.
-If you are short in time, then take the purple trail to the Palace of Agrippa.
-And if you want to make a longer hike, then take the yellow trail, and towards the end (near POI #16) do not exit the one-way gate.
-Instead, continue the purple trail towards the Palace of Agrippa.
-This way you will see both these trails.
+If you are short on time, take the purple path to the Palace of Agrippa.
+And if you want to make a longer hike, take the yellow trail, and towards the end (near the point of interest #16), do not exit the one-way gate.
+Instead, continue the purple path toward the Palace of Agrippa.
+This way, you will see both of these trails.

 The Yellow Trail

 As you continue along the yellow path, you will pass under the bridge of road #99.
 You will also see there a demolished bridge.
-It is the destroyed Syrian bridge (marked as #11 on the map), which was demolished by the Syrians during the Six-day war when they retrieved their forces.
+The Syrians demolished the destroyed Syrian bridge (marked as #11 on the map) during the Six-day war when they retrieved their forces.

-As we continue walking along the Saar stream (we are not far from Saar falls), we will see some stairs and a building.
+As we continue walking along the Saar stream (not far from Saar falls), we will see some stairs and a building.
 That is the Mamluke Gate (marked as #12 on the map).

-This is the most impressive remains of the middle ages.
-It is a big room and its height is seven meters.
-The thickness of its walls is about two meters and it has two openings.
+These are the most impressive remains of the middle ages.
+It is a big room, and its height is seven meters.
+The thickness of its walls is about two meters, with two openings.
 One leads inside the fortress and the other outside.
-There was a bridge above Saar stream, but it was destroyed during the 19th century.
+There was a bridge above the Saar stream, but it was destroyed during the 19th century.